Marin Mazzie: Personal life

 Mazzie was married to fellow Broadway actor Jason Danieley, whom she met in 1996 in a play they performed together, Trojan Women: A Love Story.

 Death

 Mazzie died on the morning of September 13, 2018, following a three-year battle with ovarian cancer.
-She was survived by her husband, her mother, and her brother.
-In honor of Mazzie's work, the lights of every single Broadway theatre dimmed for one minute at 6:45 p.m. on September 19, 2018.
+In honor of Mazzie's work, the lights of every Broadway theatre dimmed for one minute at 6:45 p.m. on September 19, 2018.